|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain how men and women differ in regards to believing an affair is justified.
+-Explain how do men and women differ in regards to believing an affair is justified.

--Explain a key difference between low cost and high cost behavioral changes.
+-Explain what is a key difference between low cost and high cost behavioral changes.

 -Explain what is involved in psychoeducation for intentional forgiveness.

--Explain a benefit of presenting different rationales that match individual partner positions in therapy.
+-Explain what is a benefit of presenting different rationales that match individual partner positions in therapy.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."